 Regular data cleansing practice for organizations is aimed to mitigate legal risks and ensure regulatory compliance.
 By identifying and rectifying inaccuracies, duplications, and outdated information, data cleansing empowers you in maintaining the integrity and accuracy of your business data.

-how to resolve data inconsistencies
+How to identify and resolve data inconsistencies

 Data integrity is crucial for maintaining operational efficiency, enhancing decision-making capabilities, and ensuring compliance with regulatory standards.
 As we’ve discussed, high levels of inaccuracies, frequent data duplication, low engagement rates from marketing campaigns, difficulty in segmenting and analyzing data, along with compliance issues and legal risks, are clear indicators that your data requires deep cleansing.